 However, if your current contribution rate is $25 per month, your employer does have the right to reduce it to $15 a month, for example.
 Prior to any rate reduction, you are entitled to a notice.
 If the reduction is significant, you’re entitled a notice of at least 45 days.

 Employers and plan holders are skilled at finding loopholes in the anti-cutback rule.
-If your employer is attempting to reduce your accrued benefits, it’s important to speak with an experienced attorney about how to review the reduction and file an appropriate claim.
+If your employer is attempting to reduce your accrued benefits, it’s important to speak with an experienced local attorney about how to review the reduction and file an appropriate claim.

 A vested right is simply a right that cannot be taken away.
 When it comes to your retirement and welfare benefits, you have many vested rights.
 For example, once contributions are made to your pension plan or vacation days are accrued, they can’t be taken away.
 You have a vested right to those benefits.